julienbrs/julienbrs/README.md

 **About me**

-- 💼 Aiming to become a leading figure in the Web3 ecosystem

 - ✨ Passionate about blockchain since 2017 and actively following the industry.

+- 💊 deFi lover & Blockchains for public goods.

-- 🐺 Starkpilled, Ethereum optimistic
+- 🐺 Starkpilled, Ethereum optimistic.

 - 💬 Ask me about anything on **[Discord](https://discord.com/users/115877370937868288)** or **[LinkedIn](https://www.linkedin.com/in/julien-bourseau-ba2239228)**